Compare Broadband, TV, & Bundle Deals to Save

-How to check your line and broadband speeds
+How to Check your Line and Broadband Speeds?

-As we have mentioned, one of the most important things to understand when going to compare broadband providers, is what type of speed your property can handle, and what type of connection you have.
+As we have mentioned, one of the most important things to understand when going to compare broadband providers is what type of speed your property can handle, and what type of connection you have.

-Most broadband providers offer average speeds ranging between 24 Mbps and 150 Mbps, with a few exceptions claiming a maximum possible speed of 1 Gbps.
+Most broadband providers in Ireland offer average speeds ranging between 24 Mbps and 150 Mbps, with a few exceptions claiming a maximum possible speed of 1 Gbps.
 Broadband speeds are broken into three important parts:

 - Download speed - The speed at which content is downloaded (images, films, documents)

-- Upload speed - The speed at which you can upload data to the web (files, emails)
+- Upload speed - The speed at which you can upload data to the web (files, send emails)

 - Latency - How fast sent data can be recognised and interpreted by the receiving system.

-To get more of an idea about what sorts of speeds you need, take a look at the list below of commonly used online services, and their speed requirement to be able to function well.
+To get more of an idea about what sorts of speeds you need, take a look at the list below of commonly used online services, and their required speed to be able to function well.

-- 5 Mbps is recommended for basic Netflix streaming
+- 5 Mbps

 - 25-35 Mbps

-- Medium to larger business should avail of services of a minimum of 300 Mbps, or to have multiple networks throughout the premises to spread the usage load.
+These should avail of services of a minimum of 300 Mbps, or have multiple networks throughout the premises to spread the usage load.

 Looking for fast and reliable Broadband?